Original Post Date: Dec 10, 2017

-If you are interested in making the transition into ownership within the construction industry, now is a terrific time to get started.
-The economy continues to have growth and where there is growth, there is opportunity!
-Becoming a business owner in the construction sector has never been easier.
+If you are interested in transitioning into ownership within the construction industry, now is a terrific time to get started.
+The economy continues to grow, and where there is growth, there is opportunity!
+Owning a business in Ontario in the construction sector has never been easier.

-There are a number of items to consider when starting any business in Canada.
-Within the construction industry, there are unique considerations aside from the overall business start up.
-Let’s start with the universal requirements when starting a Canadian construction business in Canada.
+There are several items to consider when starting any business in Canada.
+Within the construction industry, there are unique considerations aside from the overall business start-up process.
+Let’s start with the universal requirements when starting a Canadian construction business.

-Congratulations you have decided to become a new business owner!
-One of the first items you will focus on is to establish the business license legally.
 You can either register a small business or incorporate.
 There are pros and cons to each option.
 Listed below is a simple comparison between the two options.
 It’s worth noting that some of the largest construction companies in Canada choose incorporation for the reasons detailed below.

 Limited Personal Liability

 A business license does NOT have name protection.
-If another business chooses to operate a same or similar name to your business name, they can with no opportunity for you to seek infringement.
+If another business chooses to operate an identical or similar name to your business name, they can do so with no opportunity for you to seek infringement recourse.

-With an incorporated company, you do have name protection for the exact same business name.
-If someone incorporates or registers a business name that is similar after you have incorporated, you may be able to seek infringement.
+With an incorporated company, you do have name protection for the same business name.
+If someone incorporates or registers a similar business name after you have incorporated, you may be able to seek infringement.
 If this occurs, it is always beneficial to obtain an opinion from a lawyer on infringement.

-A business licence is taxed at a personal income level.
+A business license is taxed at a personal income level.
 When you register a Business Licence, the business is automatically considered part of your personal tax account.
 This can be disadvantageous when personal tax is usually charged at a higher rate than corporate tax.

-With an incorporated company, because the corporation is a separate entity from you as an individual, the corporation has its own tax account separate from yours.
+With an incorporated company, because the corporation is a separate entity from you as an individual, the corporation has its own tax account independent from yours.
 This requires you to complete both a personal and corporate tax return each year.
 Incorporation also provides access to lower corporate tax rates and other tax concessions.

 Length of Registration

-In Ontario a Business Licence is valid for 5 years.
+In Ontario, a Business Licence is valid for five years.
 When the end of 5 years is approaching, you can renew the license for your construction business in Ontario for an additional five years, or the Province of Ontario will automatically cancel the registration.

-In Saskatchewan and Manitoba, the Business License is valid for 3 years.
-Approaching the 3 year mark, it can be renewed for another 3 years, or the Province will cancel the business license registration automatically.
+In Saskatchewan and Manitoba, the Business License is valid for three years.
+When approaching the 3-year mark, it can be renewed for another three years, or the Province will automatically cancel the business license registration.

 Once you register an Incorporation, it is continual.
-In Ontario the corporation has no yearly filings.
-Alberta Incorporation, Saskatchewan Incorporation, Manitoba Incorporation, British Columbia Incorporations and Federal Corporations must file an annual return to remain active.
+In Ontario, the corporation has no yearly filings.
+An Alberta Incorporation, Saskatchewan Incorporation, Manitoba Incorporation, as well as British Columbia Incorporations, and Federal Corporations must file an annual return to remain active.
 Annual returns are different from tax filings and are typically due on the anniversary date of the incorporation.

-In the construction sector, there are specific licensing requirements for certain trades or type of construction.
-In each Province, you can check with the College of Trades or their equivalent to gain insight on the regulations for construction companies.
+In the Canadian building and construction sector, there are specific licensing requirements for certain skilled trades or types of construction.
+In each Province, you can check with the College of Trades or their equivalent to gain insights on the regulations for construction companies with operations in Canada.

 3- Health and Safety Obligations